Danielle Green smiling with long brown hair parted down the middle wearing a white button up shirt

 THURS · March 23, 2023

-Growing Design ethics
+Growing Design Ethics

-Charles has been designing, inventing and making in a variety of industries across North America.
-He's led a wide array of efforts, from online learning to AR/VR museums to digital banking perks, for clients including BMW, Pillsbury, the government of British Columbia and Televisa.
+Charles has been designing, inventing, and making in a variety of industries across North America.
+He's led a wide array of efforts, from online learning to AR/VR museums to digital banking perks, for clients including BMW, Pillsbury, the government of British Columbia, and Televisa.
 Among other current projects, he's growing a design ethics community group in one of the country's largest UX design studios, at U.S. Bank.

 This talk will discuss the intersection of design, ethics, and four related topics: behavioral science, data science, personalization at scale, and inclusive design - And what this has to do with making sandwiches.

-THURS · Feb 23, 2023
+THURS · February 23, 2023

 the Science of Storytelling: How the Brain Fires on Story.